lammps/lammps/doc/src/fix_hyper_local.rst

 A setting of 0 means *Vmax* is adjusted every time an event occurs and bond pairs are recalculated.
 A setting of N > 0 timesteps means *Vmax* is adjusted on the first time an event occurs on a timestep >= N steps after the previous adjustment.
-The adjustement to *Vmax* is computed as follows.
+The adjustment to *Vmax* is computed as follows.
 The current average of all Cij\*Vmax values is computed and the *Vmax* is reset to that value.
 All Cij values are changed to new prefactors such the new Cij\*Vmax is the same as it was